 You’ve probably experienced the frustration of trying to stack pans that don’t exactly fit together.
-Or maybe you’ve tried forcing them to fit and ended up with scratched pans.
+Or maybe you’ve tried forcing them to fit (only to end up scratching your pans).

 Here’s a smarter way to stack your pans and keeps them organized (You can also turn them on their sides with their handles facing out if you choose):